PDXChinese/pdxchinese.github.io/_pages/chinesefestival.md

 Platinum $10,000+; Gold $5,000; Silver $2,000+; Bronze $1,000; Patron $250+
 In cash or in kind, banners on site and logos in social media

-Your brands will be exposed to 50,000 visitors that day and also reach Chinese community at large.
+Your brands will be exposed to 50,000 visitors that day and also reach Oregon Chinese community at large.

 ### Event Fundraising Auction